Position: Community Engagement Organizer

 DACP strives to advance the artistic and cultural development of the region’s disability community and to educate the arts and social justice communities about equity and disability culture.
 We provide opportunities to collaborate and perform without the barriers intrinsic to many institutions.
 We express and celebrate disability identities through the arts and organizing.

-The Community Engagement Organizer will handle logistics for DACP’s programs and events including: planning, production, promotion, curriculum refinement, research, recruiting participants, engagement with organizations and individuals in community, facilitating workshops, leading presentations, and collecting data for evaluation.
+The Community Engagement Organizer is a community disability justice organizer for DACP’s programs and events including: engagement with organizations and individuals in community, curriculum refinement, research, recruiting participants, leading presentations, facilitating workshops, planning, production, promotion, and collecting data for evaluation.

 – Organizational skills – program implementation, logistics and follow up